 This sounds simple and obvious, but too many marketers try to get cutesy with their titles and bury the lead.

-Charlie Worrall of Imaginaire Digital says, “I find that a simple, descriptive title is one of the best ways to get clicks on a YouTube video.
-Many people instantly flood towards clickbait and mystery and while this is a great way to get clicks, it doesn’t always fit the purpose of the video.”
+Charlie Worrall of Imaginaire Digital says that “a simple, descriptive title is one of the best ways to get clicks on a YouTube video.
+Many people instantly flood towards clickbait and mystery, and while this is a great way to get clicks, it doesn’t always fit the purpose of the video.”

-“To write an engaging Youtube title for your video, you should put yourself in your audience’s shoes,” says Jonathan Aufray of Growth Hackers.
-“What kind of question are they asking themselves and is your video answering that question?
+“What kind of question are they asking themselves, and is your video answering that question?
 Once you find the question your audience is facing, put that problem in the form of a question and use that as your Youtube video title.”

-“The best approach when writing a YouTube title is to always put the exact keyword as close as you can at the beginning of your video title,” says Ted Liu of Just SEO.
-“This way, viewers won’t have to look for it anymore, what they’re looking for is right there, very obvious.
-The number 1 rule is not to bury the keyword.”
+“This way, viewers won’t have to look for it anymore.
+What they’re looking for is right there, very obvious.
+For me, the number one rule is not to bury the keyword.”

 The one caveat of this approach is to make sure you are writing your titles for humans and not robots.

 Editor’s Note: Want a simple way to visualize which videos are performing the best?
-Then, use this Youtube Channel Performance Dashboard to track subscriber rate, likes, comments, shares, and more video engagement metrics.
+Then, use this Youtube Channel Performance Dashboard to track subscriber rates, likes, comments, shares, and more video engagement metrics.

-Scott Nelson of MoneyNerd says, “Using brackets in the title boosts my click-through rate, I couldn’t believe the results when I first used it.
+For example, Scott Nelson of MoneyNerd says that “using brackets in the title boosts my click-through rate and I couldn’t believe the results when I first used it.

 It’s absolutely essential that my title ties in with my thumbnail for the click-through rate to be high.
 I tend to put a few key buzzwords from the title in the thumbnail.